-It was established as a result of Universities UK International's participation in the Department for International Development's (DFID) Higher Education Taskforce, where we represent higher education sector interests in influencing plans for increasing investment in higher education.
+SPHEIR was established as a result of Universities UK International's participation in the Department for International Development's (DFID) Higher Education Taskforce, where we represented higher education sector interests in influencing plans for increasing investment in higher education.

-We have been part of the SPHEIR programme's fund management team, alongside the British Council and PricewaterhouseCoopers, since January 2016.
+We have been part of the SPHEIR programme's fund management team, alongside the British Council and PwC, since January 2016.

-SPHEIR aims to transform the quality, relevance, accessibility and affordability of higher education by catalysing and funding diverse, multifaceted and large-scale partnerships.
-These collaborations will work across different sectors and countries to create new solutions to key higher education challenges, delivering systemic and sustainable change.
+SPHEIR aims to transform the quality, relevance, accessibility, and affordability of higher education by catalysing and funding diverse, multifaceted and large-scale partnerships.
+These collaborations work across different sectors and countries to create new solutions to key higher education challenges, delivering systemic and sustainable change.

-Partnerships should have an international dimension, drawing on UK and international expertise.
-Involving organisations and institutions with experience of higher education reform in middle-income countries, for example, can offer the potential for replication and collaboration.
+The eight SPHEIR partnerships have an international dimension, drawing on UK and international expertise.
+Involving organisations and institutions with experience of higher education reform in middle-income countries.
+Six UK universities are involved in SPHEIR partnerships.